Think It's Easy? Think Again!

 For example 1/3=.33... => 1/3*3=.33...* 3 => 1 = .99...

-You can see that most people accept the algebraic proof below as fact, as evidenced by a simple google search and the overwhelming citations in 'The Naked Emperor' playlist.
+You can see that most people accept the algebraic circular reasoning as fact, as evidenced by a simple google search and the overwhelming citations in 'The Naked Emperor' playlist.
 However, mathematically, this proof has no merit ( as apparent below ) and is just an illusion to believe.
 Many people stop at this point and delve no further, making it inherently impossible to explain the more complex topic.